shivam060404/LabSyncAI/labsync3.0/LabSyncai/PROBLEM_STATEMENT.md

-# Problem Statement: What LabSync AI Solves
+# Problem Statement: What LabSync.AI Solves

 Modern healthcare generates vast amounts of medical data, including lab reports, diagnostic images, and health records.
 However, patients and healthcare providers often face significant challenges in managing, understanding, and acting on this data.
 These challenges include: